DataDog/documentation/content/en/serverless/installation/dotnet.md

 If you use the Datadog Lambda Extension, you can use Datadog's native .NET APM tracer to instrument your function.
 If you use the Datadog Forwarder Lambda function, you can use Datadog's integration with AWS X-Ray tracing.

-**Note**: only the Datadog Lambda Extension only supports the `x86_64` architecture for .NET Lambda functions.
+**Note**: The Datadog Lambda Extension only supports the `x86_64` architecture for .NET Lambda functions.
 If your .NET Lambda function uses the `arm64` architecture, you must use the Datadog Forwarder for instrumentation.

 ## Instrumentation
-### Datadog Lambda Extension
+### Using the Datadog Lambda Extension

 <div class="alert alert-warning">
 Instrumenting .NET applications with the Datadog Lambda Extension is in beta.